squid-cache/squid-cache.github.io/FrontPage.rst

 = Developers corner =
 There's a separate section for DeveloperResources, such as instructions for CVS access, coding guidelines and other useful documentation.

-== Squid Sprint ==
-In December 2005 an informal squid sprint was held in Rivoli, hosted by GuidoSerassio.
-Some of the topics of discussion...

- * CodeSprintOct2005
- * NegotiateAuthentication support for Squid-3 (the main focus of the sprint)
- * ["Squid-2.6"]
- * NiceLittleProjects: projects which can be completed in a few days' work, waiting for someone to step up.
-Any takers?
-In December 2004 an informal squid sprint was held in Stockholm, hosted by HenrikNordström.
-Some of the topics of discussion...

- * ["StoreAPI"]
- * LibCacheReplacement: free thoughts about designing an event-driven generic cache lib
- * DevelopmentIdeas: a collection of possible improvements to squid to be evaluated and possibly implemented
- * Linux Profiling with [:LinuxOprofile:oprofile]
 == ClientStreams ==
 A transcript of a IRC chat with Robert Collins (aka lifeless) about using ClientStreams to request pages internally to squid.